thegworld/gtx-browser/docs/windows_build_instructions.md

 ### Why is my build slow?

 Many things can make builds slow, with Windows Defender slowing process startups being a frequent culprit.
-Have you ensured that the entire Chromium src directory is excluded from antivirus scanning (on Google machines this means putting it in a ``src`` directory in the root of a drive)?
+Have you ensured that the entire GTx Browser src directory is excluded from antivirus scanning (on Google machines this means putting it in a ``src`` directory in the root of a drive)?
 Have you tried the different settings listed above, including different link settings and -j